milindl/learning-websockets/README.md

 3. Point as many web-browsers as you want towards the location of your server (the IP address IP "B")

 Note: The IP/location of the WebSocket server and the WebHosting server are unrelated.
 However, in my testing process, I ran them both off the same machine, so both were localhost for me, with different port numbers.
-So to re-iterate, the **host** in your index.html file point to the _IP address of the computer where server.py is running_ and your **browser address bar** points to the _IP address where your web-hosting server is running_.
+So to re-iterate, the **host** in your index.html file points to the _IP address of the computer where server.py is running_ and your **browser address bar** points to the _IP address where your web-hosting server is running_.
 To keep it simple, keep both on your own machine and replace both with localhost.